Casa Cenote is a spectacular open cenote located on the Riviera Maya and one of the closest to the beach.

 WHAT WE LOVE ABOUT CASA CENOTE

-✅ The fact that is surrounded by mangroves that create a surreal environment both on the surface and underwater.
+✅ The fact that is surrounded by mangroves creates a surreal environment both on the surface and underwater.

 ✅ The presence of the friendly crocodile makes it a thrilling visit!

-✅ The fact that’s easy for newbee divers
+✅ The fact that’s easy for newbie divers

 WHAT WE DON’T LIKE ABOUT CASA CENOTE